 Where to Stay in Pemberton

 Pemberton Valley Lodge: Highly rated all-suite hotel near downtown Pemberton and an easy walk to the One Mile Lake trails.
-Book now
+Check Rates.

 Cabins: There are lots of cute cabins and tiny houses for rent near Pemberton.
-This rustic (but luxe) log cabin looks amazing.
-Book now
+This cabin the woods is luxe but rustic and has a hot tub.
+Check Rates.

 Sechelt and the South Sunshine Coast

 Sechelt is located on the Sunshine Coast, a short ferry ride from Vancouver, making it the perfect weekend trip.
-Make sure you also check out the nearby villages of Gibsons, Roberts Creek, and Halfmoon Bay next to the Pacific Ocean, surrounded by forest.
+Make sure you also check out the nearby villages of Gibsons, Roberts Creek, and Halfmoon Bay.
 There are tons of opportunities for hiking, mountain biking, and kayaking.
 But lots of people prefer to book a stay at a cabin or resort with a water view, then just chill out.

 The Sechelt area is also an emerging destination for foodies and artisans with weekend farmer’s markets in Sechelt, Gibsons, and Roberts Creek.
 With lots of new craft breweries, distilleries, cider houses popping up, the area now has its own Sunshine Coast Ale Trail.
 My husband loves the beer at Persephone Brewing near the Langdale ferry terminal.